ashishb/adb-enhanced/README.md

 ## Python3 compatibility

 As of Nov 27, 2017, the code is python3 compatible, and as of Jan 18, 2018, pip (python package manager) has the updated version.

+Note: The inspiration of this project came from [android-scripts](https://github.com/dhelleberg/android-scripts).